 I’m a New Covenant Christian.
 So I read the Old Covenant through my New Covenant glasses.
-This passage in Isaiah screams Hebrews 4.
+This passage in Isaiah shouts Hebrews 4.
 The creation of the seventh day (the original day of rest), the entering into Canaan, and some elusive future day of rest referred to by David, are all expressed with urgency by the writer of Hebrews 4.
 You’d better enter THAT rest! he cried out.
 Or you’ll fall according to the same example of disobedience!
 And the very next verse is the famous one about the Living Word of God piercing, dividing, discerning, exposing, laying naked.
 It’s really a little scary.

 This is way, way beyond which set of rules you’re going to adopt for keeping Sunday holy and separate.